merivale/victor/README.md

     ( Female "Grannie", ( live, [ ( At, Other "Cockroach Lane" ), ( With, Female "Susan" ) ] ) )
         -> "Grannie lives at Cockroach Lane with Susan."

 At this point I must issue a major disclaimer.
 It should go without saying that my theory is incomplete and in need of further development and refinement.
-Nowhere is its partial nature more evident, however, than in its failure to provide any kind of validation whatsoever for conditions.
+Nowhere is its partial nature more evident, however, than in its failure to provide *any kind of validation whatsoever* for conditions.
 In the construction of a balance, it allows users to combine any counter with any (or no) object; while in the construction of a condition itself, it allows any balances to be appended to any pivot.
-Consequently it is possible - let me not mince words - to generate complete nonsense within my system.
+Consequently it is possible - let me not mince words - to generate complete and utter nonsense within my system.
 For instance:

     ( Male "Victor", ( love, [ At, ( Behind, Female "Grannie" ), For ] ) )
         -> "Victor loves at behind Grannie for."